-Injured spouse: The federal "injured spouse" form is not recognized by the State of Iowa when using filing status 2 or 3.
-If your spouse's refund will be used to pay a federal, state, county, or city debt, we suggest each spouse file an IA 1040, filing status 4 to prevent your refund from being applied to your spouse's debt.
+Injured spouse: The federal "injured spouse" form is not recognized by the State of Iowa when using filing status 2 (married filing jointly) or status 3 (married filing separately on a combined return).
+If your spouse's refund will be used to pay a federal, state, county, or city debt, we suggest each spouse file an IA 1040, filing status 4 (married filing separately) to prevent your refund from being applied to your spouse's debt.
 See Refunds May Be Used to Pay Debt.